davidraleche/ralecheframework/README.md

 # Quick Logs

-Parse quickly yout php errors and php warnings via a web browser. if you are tired of 'tail -f' or 'cat error_log' QuickLogs is your solution
+Parse quickly your php errors and php warnings via a web browser. if you are tired of 'tail -f' or 'cat error_log' QuickLogs is your solution

 ## Features
 - QuickLogs

 ![](http://david.raleche.com/wp-content/uploads/2019/06/quicklogs-1024x407.png)

 - QuickAuthentication

 ![](http://david.raleche.com/wp-content/uploads/2019/06/quickauthentication-1024x448.png)